munawwir/timeline/khulasa/yoyo-chapter-08.md

 - Mazin
 - Dinar

-Both the Aws and Khazraj had sizeable power, but it is uncertain exactly how many were in.
+Both the Aws and Khazraj had sizable power, but it is uncertain exactly how many were in.
 At the time of the prophet ﷺ, the Arabs had the upper hand after a series of battles between the resident tribes in Madinah, the most recent of which was only 5 years before Hijrah.

 The enmity between the Aws, Khazraj, and the Jews is seen in the incident with Sha'th ibn Qays, one of the Jews.
 He passed by some Aws and Khazraj together in harmony, and in spite recited poems of the past to inflame them.
 The Aws and Khazraj indeed became inflamed and began bickering until Rasulullah ﷺ came and settled their hearts.
 Such were the passions they had in the past.